 For example, for our accounting firm, all we had to do was search the NAICS database for accounting.
 Then, we could choose the code that best represents our firm.

 To get your NAICS code, you’ll need to go to census.gov.
-Here’s the exact URL that will take you directly to the NAICS database where I just performed a search query.
+Here’s the exact URL that will take you directly to the NAICS database where we just performed a search query.

 Step 5: Get Your Employer Identification Number

 One of the last things you will need before applying is your EIN or your Employer Identification Number.

 Your EIN is what you will use as your Taxpayer Identification Number in your SAM Application.

 If you have filed business tax returns in the past, you should already have one and can locate this number on your tax returns.